Top Online Marketing Degree Programs

 |University of South Carolina Columbia||383||$31,962|

-Once you’ve earned a marketing degree online, you may want to work towards a certification.
-While voluntary (you don’t have to) a certification shows professional competency.
-It may help you stand out to employers and gain an edge in your career.
+How important is certification for you?
+Well, once you’ve earned a marketing degree online, you may want to work towards a certification.
+While you don’t have to, a certification shows that you are professionally competent.
+It may help you stand out to employers.
+Also, you will gain an edge in your career.

-Being a member of a marketing organization might also offer perks.
-This may include webinars, networking and other industry events.
-It could be a perfect way to show peers and clients that you stay informed and are open to new growth and ideas.
-Naturally, you’ll want to seek a certification that supports your goals.
+If you are a member of a marketing organization, it might also offer you perks.
+You could gain access to webinars, for example.
+Or, you could be invited to networking and other industry events.
+This could be a perfect way for you to show your peers and your clients that you are in the know.
+It is important for you to keep staying informed.
+And, it is essential in this field that you be open to new growth and ideas.
+Naturally, you will want to seek a certification that supports your goals.

 If you are a Market Research Analyst, the Marketing Research Association offers the Professional Researcher Certification (PRC).
-To earn the PRC, persons need to log 12 industry-related education hours in order to qualify for the exam.
-Once you’ve passed the PRC exam and have your credential, you’ll need to remain certified.
-This entails 20 credit hours of continuing education every two years.
+To earn the PRC, you will need to log 12 industry related education hours in order to qualify for the exam.
+Once you have passed the PRC exam, then you have your credential.
+You will need to remain certified.
+This entails you earning 20 credit hours of continuing education.
+You would do so every two years.
 You can track your CEUs on their PRC tracking system.

-The American Marketing Association is another agency that offers certification.
-Here, one could pursue a Professional Certified Marketer (PCM) credential in diverse tracks.
-Digital marketing, marketing management and sales management are a few.
-Each track requires students to prepare for and pass a certification exam.
-Once you’ve earned a PCM certificate, you’ll need to maintain it.
+The American Marketing Association is another agency where you can obtain certification.
+Here, you could pursue a Professional Certified Marketer (PCM) credential in diverse tracks.
+What does that mean for you?
+It means you could pursue digital marketing, marketing management and sales management, for example.
+Each track, you will find, requires you to prepare for and pass a certification exam.
+Then, once you’ve earned a PCM certificate, you will also need to maintain it.
 This requires you to earn 30 CEUs over 3 years.

-For those who want to distinguish themselves as leaders, the International Institute of Marketing Professionals (IIMP) offers several certifications.
-The Certified Marketing Management Professional (CMMP) consists of four levels: Associate, Manager, Executive and Chartered CMMP.
-Eligibility and entry criteria differ, but a roadmap of coursework is provided depending on your level of experience and education
+If you want to distinguish yourself as a leader, the International Institute of Marketing Professionals (IIMP) offers you several certifications.
+You will find the Certified Marketing Management Professional (CMMP) consists of four levels: Associate, Manager, Executive and Chartered CMMP.
+Eligibility and entry criteria differ, you will find.
+However, a roadmap of coursework is provided for you, depending on your level of experience and education.

-The most common degree types held by the working population in business marketing are Bachelor’s degree (75.9%); Master’s degree (20.2%); and Professional degree (3%).
+Are you wondering what kind of degrees are most popular?
+You will find that the most common degree types held by the working population in business marketing are B.A. degree (75.9%); M.A. degree (20.2%); and Professional degree (3%).

-Recent estimates show that there are 10.5 million people in the workforce, and that this number is growing at a pace of 1.61%.
-We also know that the average employee age is just above 46 years old, and that most are white females.
+You will see that recent estimates will show you that there are 10.5 million people in the work force.
+Did you know this number is growing at a pace of 1.61%?
+You will also see that the average employee age is just above 46 years old.
+And, you will see that most are white females.

-Below you will find a table showing the states with the highest employment of marketing managers and the annual mean wage.
+Below, you will find a table showing the states with the highest employment of marketing managers.
+You will also see the annual mean wage.

 |State||Employment||Annual Mean Wage|

-Marketing research analysts and marketing managers often need at least a bachelor’s degree in marketing to enter the workforce.
-We’ve compiled a list of some popular career paths with salary and job outlooks.
-Remember that marketing is evolving with the help of technology, so you might blaze your own trail or pursue one of the careers below.
+If you are interested in being a marketing research analyst and marketing manager, you will often need at least a B.A. degree in marketing to enter the workforce.
+Below, you can find a list of some popular career paths you can take if you take this route.
+You can see salary comparisons and job outlooks.
+You should know that marketing is evolving!
+With the help of technology, you could have the ability to blaze your own trail.
+Or, you could pursue one of the careers below.

-Marketing managers are leaders.
-They identify potential markets for the organization’s products.
-Then plan, brainstorm and take the reigns of campaigns.
-Administrators, they may also figure out pricing strategies as they watch industry trends.
-Often, marketing managers work with sales, PR, product development and design teams.
+As a marketing manager, you are a leader.
+In this role, you would identify potential markets for the organization’s products.
+Then, you would plan, and brainstorm campaigns.
+And, you would oversee them.
+As a this is a top administrator role, you may also figure out pricing strategies as you watch industry trends.
+Often, as a marketing manager, you will work with sales teams.
+You will also work with PR, product development, and design teams.

 MARKET RESEARCH ANALYST

-Market research analysts are forecasters.
-They use tools like statistics to study local and global market conditions.
-In their role, they often assess potential sales of products and services.
-This helps companies decide what products people want, who will buy them, and at what price.
+As a market research analyst, you are a forecaster.
+What will you do in this role?
+Well, you will use tools like statistics.
+This is so you can study local and global market conditions.
+In your role, you may often assess potential sales of products and services.
+As such, you are able to help companies decide what products people want.
+Then, you can delve into who will buy them, and at what price.

 SEARCH MARKETING STRATEGISTS

-Search market strategists are tacticians.
-They use various strategies to increase visibility of websites and engagement with content.
-It is often their task to ensure marketing plans work on Internet-enabled devices.
-As analytical thinkers, they understand how search engines work.
-This helps them measure outcomes and understand user intent, both vital to a bottom line.
+As a search market strategist, you are a are tactician.
+What does that mean for you?
+Essentially, you would use various strategies to increase visibility of websites.
+You will also assess engagement with content.
+It is often your task to ensure marketing plans work on Internet enabled devices.
+And, as an analytical thinker, you will understand how search engines work.
+This helps you measure outcomes.
+It also helps you learn user intent.
+You will find both of these motives are vital to a bottom line.